Posts

 Try it in XSLT Playground

-Paste any of the examples above into XSLT Playground with version set to 2.0 or 3.0.
+Paste any of the examples above into the XSLT 2.0 Online Tester — Saxon HE included, no install.
 Grouping is one of the features that benefits most from live testing — you can immediately see how changing the grouping key or switching between group-by and group-adjacent affects the output structure.
+For xsl:stream, switch to the XSLT 3.0 tester.